Consumer medicine information

 • certain medicines used to treat asthma, such as salbutamol or terbutaline

-• certain medicines used to treat schizophrenia, bipolar disorder, or nausea and vomiting, such as phenothiazines
+• certain medicines used to treat people with growth disorders and tumours, such as octreotide

-• certain medicines used to treat hormone-related disorders, such as danazol.
+• medicines used to treat hormone-related disorders, such as danazol

 How much to use